Travis Wilkerson: Films

 In 2021, Wilkerson premiered the film, Nuclear Family, co-directed with Erin Wilkerson, at the Berlinale.

 Other work

 In addition to his longer works, Wilkerson has produced the short films National Archive V.1 (2001) and Pluto Declaration (2011).
 The former was screened at both the Toronto International Film Festival and the Musée du Louvre, and the latter was included in the Sundance Film Festival before sharing the prize for "Funniest Film" at the 50th Ann Arbor Film Festival.
 He also contributed a segment to the omni-bus film Far From Afghanistan (2012).

 Wilkerson is the founding editor of the filmmaking journal Now!
 In addition to his work as a practitioner, he also teaches filmmaking, practice, and criticism.
 He was a visiting assistant professor in the Department of Film at Vassar College.
 He has previously taught at Pomona College, CalArts, and University of Colorado, Boulder.

+Wilkerson is currently Associate Professor of Documentary Filmmaking at Duke Kunshan University, a liberal arts & sciences university in China.